IowaSanae/Python-BadApple/README.md

 ## Getting started
 ### Requirements
-You will need Python to run this program.
+You will need Python to run this program. (duh)
 Don't have Python?
 Download it [here](https://www.python.org/downloads/).

 ## Run the program